Updated August 9, 2020!

 After an active morning, we opted for rest and relaxation at the beach.
 Tumon Bay is utterly beautiful!
 That’s where all the resorts are located and for good reason.
 The water is clear and calm, and the white sand beach stretches on for about a mile and a half.

 I could look at that view for hours–and we did!
 Until time for supper.
 Sushi for us!
 As usual on our trips, we picked up take-out and watched the sunset from our balcony!
-To find out what we ate on our trip, don’t forget to check out yesterday’s What I Ate Wednesday post!
+To find out what we ate on our trip, don’t forget to check out What I Ate on Guam!

 It’s driving day!
 After a morning dip at the pool: